Jump to Recipe Print Recipe

 • salt and pepper

-I used dried thyme and dried basil.
-I did use fresh garlic cloves because dried garlic powder just doesn’t add the same flavors to the soup broth.
-Fresh parsley is also better to use.
+I use dried thyme and dried basil.
+I also used fresh garlic cloves because dried garlic powder doesn’t add the same flavors to the soup broth.
+For the garnish, fresh parsley is also better than dried.

 Two bowls of chicken soup next to carrots and a garlic bulb.